hzeller/beagleg/README.md

      make

 ## Developing
+Due to the speed of the compiler on the BeagleBone, you might want to do development on other machines for faster turn-around times (unless you really need to actually access the hardwar GPIOs or run PRU code, this works just fine).

-If you are looking at the code and developing on a non-Beaglebone machine, pass an empty `ARM_COMPILE_FLAGS` environment variable:
+On a non-Beaglebone machine, pass an empty `ARM_COMPILE_FLAGS` environment
+variable:

      ARM_COMPILE_FLAGS="" make

+To speed up development (in particular if you compile on the BeagleBone), it is definitely useful to have `ccache` installed (package-installing is not enough, read the manpage to make sure to properly enable it).
+It makes `make clean ; make` cycles much faster.

-In particular if you work on BeagleG development, is advisable to run the tests.
+When doing development, is advisable to run the tests (and write your own).
 To avoid re-inventing the testing-framework wheel, we use the [Google test framework](https://github.com/google/googletest), for which there are typically already packages available:

-    sudo aptitude install libgtest-dev google-mock cmake
+    sudo aptitude install libgtest-dev google-mock
     make test
     # Or, for more thorough memory-leak or initialization issue check:
     make valgrind-test

-Tests are compiling pretty slowly on the BeagleBone due to heavy use of C++ features.
-You should definitely install `ccache` (read the manpage to make sure to properly enable it) to speed up compiling if you have many `make clean` cycles (In general, `ccache` is adisable, on all machines, not only the BeagleBone).

 ## Getting started
 Before you can use beagleg and get meaningful outputs on the GPIO pins,